Suspicious about a claim at your small business?

 This article explains each of these golden rules, and gives you tips for protecting your interests, while preventing drawn-out, costly disputes.

-Golden Rule 1: Determining whether or not a strain, sprain or injury is work related is NOT something that can be done using common sense.
+Golden Rule 1: Determining whether or not a strain, sprain, mental health problem or other injury is work related is NOT something that can be done using common sense.

 There are a couple of reasons for this:

-- Whether or not a sprain or strain is work-related is determined as much by law and politics as by medical issues.
+- Whether or not an injury is work-related for the purposes of workers' compensation is determined as much by law and politics as by medical issues.
 In fact, different Australian states and jurisdictions have different thresholds for determining whether an injury is work-related.
-Victoria, for example, has a lower threshold than NSW.
-This means that the same injury sustained in the same way might be considered work-related in Victoria, but not in NSW.
+This means that the same injury sustained in the same way might be considered work-related in Victoria, but not in NSW and vice-versa.
 Since you’re busy taking care of business, keeping up with legislative changes regarding “work causation” is probably not for you.
 But that’s fine, because there are people whose job it is to know the legislation inside out and stay on top of any changes: workers’ compensation insurers and occupational physicians.

 If you have concerns about whether a workers’ compensation claim is legitimate, consider contacting: